aCandidMind/docker_registry_api_bash_functions/README.md

 4. **get_docker_image_manifest** - retrieves the Manifest for a Docker Image.

-   For more details on Manifests refer to <https://docs.docker.com/registry/spec/api/#manifest>.
+   For more details on Manifests refer to https://docs.docker.com/registry/spec/manifest-v2-2/#image-manifest-field-descriptions.

+5. **get_docker_image_manifest_list** - retrieves the Manifest List for a Docker Image (Multi Architecture Support).
+   If the Docker Image does not have a Manifest list, then the Manifest is returned.
+   For more details on the Manifest List refer to https://docs.docker.com/registry/spec/manifest-v2-2/#manifest-list.

-5. **get_docker_image_config_blob** - retrieves the configuration Blob for a Docker Image.
+6. **get_docker_image_config_blob** - retrieves the configuration Blob for a Docker Image.

    For more details on Blobs refer to <https://docs.docker.com/registry/spec/api/#blob>.